 MSSPs manage tools; MDRs actively hunt and respond to threats.

-Focused on managing security tools and compliance
+| Focused on advanced threat detection and response | Focused on managing security tools and compliance |

-Actively investigates and responds to threats
+| Actively investigates and responds to threats | Mostly alert-based and reactive |

-Limited or no proactive threat hunting
+| Includes threat hunting, forensic analysis | Limited or no proactive threat hunting |

 MDR vs XDR